WGBA-TV: Sale to the E. W. Scripps Company

 On July 30, 2014, the E. W. Scripps Company announced that it would acquire Journal Communications in an all-stock transaction.
 The combined firm would retain their broadcast properties, including WTMJ-TV and its radio siblings, with the print assets being spun off as Journal Media Group.
 The deal was approved by the FCC on December 12, 2014, with shareholders of the two companies approving it on March 11, 2015; the merger/spin-off between Journal and Scripps formally closed on April 1.

 Scripps and Time Warner Cable announced a new multi-year carriage agreement on February 1, 2016, that includes WGBA and WACY, well ahead of the 2016 Summer Olympics and averting any carriage issues for the Games.
-This also returned all the subchannels of WGBA to Time Warner systems in the area on channels 990 and 991, which occurred on April 4, 2016.
+This also returned all WGBA subchannels to Time Warner systems in the area on channels 990 and 991, which occurred on April 4, 2016.